ERP Integration: How ERP Systems & AP Automation Tools Work Together

 Limited Functionality for Specific Departments

 While ERPs are useful tools for driving efficiencies, their cross-organizational functionality also comes at a cost.
-With nearly one out of four employees leveraging the ERP system across various departments and roles, it’s difficult for ERPs to deeply deliver on any single department’s needs.
+With ERP systems being leveraged across various departments and roles, it’s difficult for ERPs to deeply deliver on any single department’s needs.
 For example, back office roles like those in Accounts Payable often use an ERP in their day-to-day tasks but the tool is not configured in a way to streamline their work.
 This is why many teams supplement their ERP system with an AP automation tool.

 CFOs face many challenges today, including an impending recession and inflation.
 Senior finance leaders must be agile in their approach to these challenges and aware of their effects on the bottom line.
 Many finance executives are turning to digital transformation as a means to drive efficiencies across back-office functions, reduce human error, and minimize late payments.
 This is especially pertinent for AP teams, which surveyed companies considered the most important back office function to automate.